 If you have been accused of shoplifting you may be able to defend against theft charges.
 A shoplifting defense attorney can review the surrounding events and determine whether the store owner, employee or security guard had probable cause to suspect you, detain you and conduct an investigation.

-To lawfully detain a person the merchant must have probable cause, which is the reasonable belief that a crime has been committed or was about to be committed.
-Probable cause is a subjective standard, so some general rules have developed to guide merchants in establishing probable cause.
+To lawfully detain a person, the merchant must have probable cause, which is the reasonable belief that a crime has been committed or was about to be committed.
+Probable cause is a subjective standard, so some general rules have developed to guide retailers in establishing probable cause.

-Stopping, or detaining, a suspected customer only must be long enough to ascertain that the customer possesses goods that he or she failed to pay for and to alert the police.
-If Sstore personnel handcuffed you or locked you in a room or handled you roughly, you may have cause to sue the store owner.
+Stopping, or detaining, a suspected customer must only be long enough to ascertain that the customer possesses goods that he or she failed to pay for and to alert the police.
+If store personnel handcuffed you or locked you in a room or handled you roughly, you may have cause to sue the store owner.

-Consult with a shoplifiting attorney to learn about your options.
-A shoplifiting attorney also may be able to assist you in these ways:
+A shoplifting attorney can explain your options, and also may be able to assist you in the following ways: